GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: The CNN method

-The observed surface brightness profiles are convolved functions of the intrinsic (real) galaxy fluxes and the PSF.
+The observed surface brightness profiles of galaxies result from the convolution of the intrinsic (real) galaxy fluxes and the PSFs.
+Equally, the modelled 2D profile is given by the convolution of the 2D S\'ersic profile and the PSF model.
 This can be computed by the equation:

-where $I$ is the galaxy brightness distribution from Eq. \ref{eq:sersic}, where $\{p_k\}$ are the model parameters, $S$ is the PSF model; $BG$ is the value of the local background, and the symbol ``o" denotes convolution.
-In particular, for the PSF we adopt a two Moffat profiles (see \citealt{LaBarbera_08_2DPHOT}).
-The total (apparent) magnitude, $mag$, is, by definition:
+where $I$ is the galaxy surface brightness distribution from Eq. \ref{eq:sersic}, $\{p_k\}$ are the model parameters, $S$ is the PSF model; $BG$ is the value of the local background, and the symbol ``o" denotes convolution.
+In particular, for the PSF we adopt two Moffat profiles (see \citealt{LaBarbera_08_2DPHOT}).